 - The Reluctant Dragon is an 1898 children's book by Kenneth Grahame (originally published as a chapter in his book Dream Days), which served as the key element to the 1941 feature film of the same name from Walt Disney Productions.

-- Barney the Dinosaur.
-He's a Tyrannosaurus, and has not once in the show's fifteen-year run tried to eat the children or Baby Bop.
+- Barney & Friends: Barney the Dinosaur is a Tyrannosaurus, and has not once in the show's fifteen-year run tried to eat the children or Baby Bop.
 Instead, he'd rather play make-believe and sing.

-- Cirque du Soleil's Widget Series Solstrom played with this via a Metamorphosis — in the horror pastiche "Howling Wind", a hotel is transformed into a Haunted Castle/Hell Hotel hybrid via magic.
+- Cirque du Soleil's Solstrom plays with this via a Metamorphosis — in the horror pastiche "Howling Wind", a hotel is transformed into a Haunted Castle/Hell Hotel hybrid via magic.
 While surprised, the elderly Hotel Owner decides to go on with business as usual as best he can, and thinks nothing of (if he even notices) the help being transformed into ogres, vampires, and sundry eccentrics, or even that Death is now a guest.
 As it turns out the magic is slowly turning him into a Wolf Man.
 But he's hardly aware of his increasingly monstrous form — when he notices that his fingernails are turning into claws, his response is simply to try filing them down.
 So preoccupied is he with being a good host that it's a shocked guest whose reaction alerts him to the fact that he's grown a tail.
-In The Stinger, the transformation is complete but he is still affable and harmless.
+In The Stinger, the transformation is complete, but he is still affable and harmless.

 - Possibly Amy from Supernatural.
 She didn't want to be a kitsune and even killed her mother to save a younger Sam from her.
 Sam in turn saved her from John and Dean, who were on the hunt.
 She was only killing to save her son, who was sick.
 Then again, it's left ambiguous whether or not this is really the case.
 Dean kills her rather than wait to find out.

-- In Ovid's telling of Medusa, she was a beautiful maiden who laid with Poseidon in Athena's temple.
+- Greek Mythology: In Ovid's telling of Medusa, she was a beautiful maiden who lay with Poseidon in Athena's temple.
 In some tellings, she's raped.
-For this "offense," she's cursed by Athena with living serpent hair and a terrible visage that would turn men who looked upon it into stone.
+For this "offense", she's cursed by Athena with living serpent hair and a terrible visage that would turn any man who looked upon it into stone.
 Thus, Medusa's powers are unintentional and unwanted.
 Perseus, who eventually kills her, believes that the punishment is well-deserved.
-The trope is averted in earlier myths, however, which describe Medusa as one of three monstrous sisters, the Gorgons.
+The trope is averted in earlier myths, however, which describe Medusa as one of three monstrous sisters, the Gorgons (the others being Sthenos and Euryale).
 Perseus kills Medusa simply because she is the only mortal Gorgon.

 - In Promethean: The Created, this effect is called "Disquiet", and affects all of the Frankensteinian heroes — people will eventually turn on them no matter where they go.

-- Most video games in the Atelier series by Gust (of which the Atelier Iris games are but a small part) feature a ghost named Pamela who either does not know she is a ghost or is oblivious to the fact that people find her scary.
+- Most of the Atelier series games feature a ghost named Pamela who either does not know she is a ghost or is oblivious to the fact that people find her scary.

 - Fawkes in Fallout 3.
-After much time splattering the brains of Supermutants across the wasteland, the player encounters a genetic experiment gone wrong in cell 5 of an abandoned Vault.
-(S)he knows (s)he is a monster, but while the FEV that created all supermutants made most of the rest of Supermutants hulking bloodthirsty monsters with the IQ of a vegetable, Fawkes is intelligent and has a good heart, and offers to help the player in their quest.
+After much time splattering the brains of Super Mutants across the wasteland, the player encounters a genetic experiment gone wrong in cell 5 of an abandoned Vault.
+He knows that he is a monster, but while the FEV that created all Super Mutants made most of them hulking, bloodthirsty monsters with the IQ of a vegetable, Fawkes is intelligent and has a good heart, and offers to help the player in their quest.